unicode-org/message-format-wg/exploration/open-close-expressions.md

 However, opening elements are decorated with a pound sign `#`: resulting in `{#foo}` and `{/foo}`.

+This is similar to [Mustache](http://mustache.github.io/mustache.5.html)'s control flow syntax.

 Standalone elements combine the sigil in front and HTML's forward slash `/` at the end of the placeholder: `{#foo/}`.

 The data model and the runtime considerations are the same as in the proposed solution.